omnetpp/omnetpp/doc/src/userguide/launcher.rst

 .. note::

    Simulation executes considerably slower than a normal run.
-Prepare for long run-times or limit the simulation time in your .INI file.
+Prepare for long run times or limit the simulation time in your .INI file.
 You do not need statistical convergence here, just run long enough that all the code paths are executed in your model.

 Controlling the Execution and Progress Reporting
 ------------------------------------------------

-After starting a simulation process or simulation batch you can keep track of the started processes in the :guilabel:`Debug View`.
+After starting a simulation process or simulation batch, you can keep track of the started processes in the :guilabel:`Debug View`.
 To open the :guilabel:`Debug View` automatically during launch, check the Show Debug View on Launch in the run configuration dialog, or select :menuselection:`Window --> Show View --> Other --> Debug --> Debug`.
 Select a process and click the terminate button to stop a specific simulation run or use the context menu for more